 The Reserve Protocol interacts with three kinds of tokens:

 If demand goes down for the Reserve token, prices are expected to fall on secondary markets.
 What happens then?

 Suppose the redemption price of Reserve is $1.00.
-If the price of Reserve on the open market is $0.98, arbitrageurs will be incentivized to buy it up and redeem it with the Reserve smart contract for $1.00 worth of collateral tokens.
+If the price of Reserve on the open market is $0.98, arbitrageurs will be incentivized to buy it up and redeem it with the Reserve smart contract for $1.00 worth of either collateral or Reserve Network tokens (the latter only if there is an excess pool of Reserve tokens available).
 They'll continue buying on open markets until there is no more money to be made, which is when the market price matches the redemption price of $1.00.

 The same mechanism works in reverse when demand goes up.
 If the price of Reserve on the open market is $1.02, arbitrageurs will be incentivized to purchase newly minted Reserve tokens for $1.00 worth of collateral, and immediately sell them on the open market.
 They'll continue selling on open markets until there is no more money to be made, which is when the market price matches the purchase price of $1.00.

 The Reserve Protocol holds the collateral tokens that back the Reserve token.
 When new Reserves are sold on the market, the assets used by market participants to purchase the new Reserves are held as collateral.
 This process keeps the Reserve collateralized at a 1:1 ratio even as supply increases.